Lessons Learned ~~~ Life Just Ain't Fair

 Finding Some Solace in Nature

-If you have seen the headlines this week, you have seen some of the unfair things that have happened.
+If you have seen the headlines this week--any week, you have seen some of the unfair things that have happened.
 Global, national, and local things have happened that have sent families into the depths of despair.
 Some of them are more horrendous than we care to imagine.

 Life is just that way.
 It just ain't fair.
 For good or bad, It is part of this journey that we make for the infinitesimal amount of time we are on this planet.